Will AI Replace Freight Forwarders? Customs Paperwork Is Disappearing, but the Global Puzzle Remains

 The Human at the Center of Complexity

 Negotiating rates and resolving shipping disputes with carriers remains at 30% automation [Estimate].
-This is where the freight forwarder's value becomes clear.
+This is where the freight forwarder's value becomes clear, and where the next decade of compensation growth will be concentrated.

 A Contracting but Transforming Workforce